Occupational and Environmental Medicine Residency

 Second Year

-- 1 month of special programming (August) including industry site visits and clinical work plus didactic training
+- 1 month of industrial hygiene course (August) including industry site visits and clinical work plus didactic training

 - 2 months of research